 Haymarket and Chatswood

 Chinatown bolthole Mamak is a Malaysian eatery renowned for its roti menu.
 The witch’s hat-like flaky flatbreads come with two curry dips of your choice as well as a spicy sambal sauce.
-While all the savoury roti dishes are winners, the OG roti canai is hard to pass up—particularly as it costs a reasonable $9.
+While all the savoury roti dishes are winners, the OG roti canai is hard to pass up—particularly as it costs a reasonable tenner.
 More of a sweet tooth?
 Don’t despair, there are four delicious dessert options, including roti with sliced banana and one with pandan and coconut.
-Other well-priced dishes include the nasi lemak ($12), satay skewers at $2.50 a pop, and the generously sized mee goreng ($16).
+Other well-priced dishes include the nasi lemak ($13) and satay skewers at $2.50 a pop.

 Aki and Kathy Daikos' local food hall of modern Greek cuisine, Alevri, is a must when it comes to Mediterranean delights on a budget.
 At any of its stores, you’ll find homemade Greek pastries like peynerli, tsoureki, and a cheeseburger pita.
 They also blend new and old world together with the Aussie Moussaka pie using eggplant, potato, and Greek-style beef mince.
 The sweet selection is where it really heats up, though, with chocolate-coated eclairs and a show-stopping, glistening baklava cheesecake.
 Dreamy.